smells i see

 Poetry

 What is the role of the poet?
-Is it to put pretty words together in a clever, ingenious manner?
-Perhaps to shock people with vulgarity and rhyme.
+Is it to place pretty words together in a clever, ingenious manner?
+Perhaps shock people with vulgarity and rhyme.
 Is it to be published in the "best literary journals" or win poetry contests?
-Is the poet's role one of fortune, fame, Pulitzer prizes and genius awards (who couldn't use an extra $500K)?
+Is the poet's role one of fortune, fame, Pulitzer prizes and MacArthur awards (who couldn't use an extra $625K)?
 Is it to be published by award winning publishing houses?
-I guess it's all of the above for many.
+Probably all of the above for many.

 During my thirty-five plus year journey as poet/artist I've tasted some of that water.
 However, I never chose to become a poet or artist, the arts chose me and I acquiesced.
 I sat on the floor of an empty apartment with a stack of legal pads from my previous job, newly graduated from Morehouse College, in search of a job in our nation's capitol and no one would hire me.
 I had never written poetry before, yet I began to write.
 Day, after day, after day, I wrote.
 Soon, several legal pads were full and I shared my writing with my roommate.
 He not only liked what I wrote but encouraged me to continue to write.